-1 1.1 1.2 Summary of Monitoring, Control and Surveillance (MCS) Improvements Improvements achieved in the current fishing season Future planned improvements 3 3 3 2.1 2.2 2.3 2.4 2.5 2.6 2.7 SBT Fishing and MCS Fishing for Southern Bluefin Tuna Monitoring catch of SBT SBT Towing and transfer to and between farms (farms only) SBT transhipment (in port and at sea) Port Inspections of Foreign Fishing Vessels/Carrier Vessels (FVs/CVs) with SBT/Products on Board Monitoring of trade of SBT Coverage and Type of CDS Audit undertaken 4 4 7 9 10 /SBT 10 11 3 Changes to sections in Annex 1 12 Ann ex 1.
-Standing items: details of MCS arrangements used to monitor SBT cate the fishery h in 13 1 1.1 1.2 1.3 1.4 1.5 Monitoring catch of SBT SBT Towing and transfer to and between farms (farms only) SBT Transhipment (in port and at sea) Port Inspections of Foreign FVs/CVs with SBT/SBT Products on Board Landings of Domestic Product (from both fishing vessels and farms) Monitoring of trade of SBT Other 13 17 17 19 19 21 23 2 Additional Reporting Requirements Ecologically Related Species 23 Арр endix 1.
-CCSBT Authorised Vessel Resolution 27 Арр endix 2: Infographic for roll-out of cameras 28
+1 1.1 1.2 Summary of Monitoring, Control and Surveillance (MCS) Improvements Improvements achieved in the current fishing season Future planned improvements 3 3 3 2 2.1 2.2 2.3 2.4 2.5 2.6 2.7 SBT Fishing and MCS Fishing for Southern Bluefin Tuna Monitoring catch of SBT SBT Towing and transfer to and between farms (farms only) SBT transhipment (in port and at sea) Port Inspections of Foreign Fishing Vessels/Carrier Vessels (FVs/CVs) with SBT/SE Products on Board Monitoring of trade of SBT Coverage and Type of CDS Audit undertaken 4 7 9 10 3T 10 11 11 3 Changes to sections in Annex 1 12 Ann ex 1.
+Standing items: details of MCS arrangements used to monitor SBT catch i the fishery in 13 1 1.1 1.2 1.3 1.4 1.5 1.6 Monitoring catch of SBT SBT Towing and transfer to and between farms (farms only) SBT Transhipment (in port and at sea) Port Inspections of Foreign FVs/CVs with SBT/SBT Products on Board Landings of Domestic Product (from both fishing vessels and farms) Monitoring of trade of SBT Other 13 18 19 20 21 23 2 Additional Reporting Requirements - Ecologically Related Species 24 Арр endix 1.
+CCSBT Authorised Vessel Resolution 27 Арр endix 2.
+Infographic for on-board camera rollout 28